Tacogirl Belize blog Est. in 2007

 Placencia Belize

-Today’s blog is a guest post by Lessons in Belize blog by Pepper Carpenter.
+Today’s blog is a guest post by Pepper Carpenter.
 She is documenting her journey from her home in Placencia Belize and sharing the valuable lessons as she travels to and lives in different districts of Belize.

 Peppers Story